 - Using public transport systems instead of individual vehicles

 - Switching off electricity when not in use

 - Using non-conventional sources of energy

-You can also access CBSE Class 10 Social Science Notes for History, Political Science, Geography and Economics compiled at one place.
-Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+You can also access CBSE Class 10 Social Science Notes for History, Political Science, Geography and Economics compiled in one place.
+Keep learning and stay tuned for more updates on CBSE and NCERT.
+Download BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.